yihui-hu/super-bubble-web-prototype/README.md

 - `imgUrl` is the local URL of images, in this case those found in the `public` folder.
 For links, this is usually the favicon.

-- `url` is undefined for images, but provide one for links.
+- `url` should be undefined for images, but provide one for links.

 - `title` is primarily used for link previews, to show the website/article title.